tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 The website implements the functionality of both [tvguide](#tvguide) and [ticgen](#ticgen) in a handy online tool.

-We recommend users start by using the webtool before experimenting with the command line tools. -->
+We recommend users start by using the web-tool before experimenting with the command line tools. -->

 <!--